Who Is Emmy Rossum?

 Next, Rossum lit up the screen in a role beyond perfect for her, as the opera-singing ingenue the 2004 film version of The Phantom of the Opera.
 Andrew Lloyd Webber personally picked her when she was just 16 to pair up with Gerard Butler, who played the phantom.
 It proved a smart selection; not only did she shine in this musical, the actress earned a Golden Globe nomination, as well as the National Board of Review's award for Best Female Breakthrough Performance and the Broadcast Film Critics Association Award for Best Young Actress — both in 2004 — for her role in the production.

 That success was a springboard for Rossum to release two albums: Inside Out, in 2006, featuring songs she wrote; and Sentimental Journey, filled with standards, several years later.

 Rossum returned to television in 2011, playing the antithesis of the demure role that made her famous in The Phantom of the Opera.
 On the critically acclaimed Showtime series Shameless, she starred as Fiona Gallagher, the eldest of six kids, who plays parent to her younger siblings as well as her drunken, dysfunctional dad (William H. Macy.)
 It's a racier role with plenty of nudity, which Rossum defends for making the show more realistic.

-In 2013 Rossum starred as siren Ridley Duchannes in the supernatural drama/romance Beautiful Creatures.
-In 2014, she starred in the drama Before I Disappear, the indie rom-com Comet, and alongside Hilary Swank in You’re Not You.
+During her Shameless run, Rossum also took on the role of siren Ridley Duchannes in the supernatural drama/romance Beautiful Creatures (2013).
+In 2014, she starred in the drama Before I Disappear, the indie rom-com Comet and alongside Hilary Swank in You’re Not You.